RedstonedLife/Hello-World/README.md

-# Code Scripts
+# Hello World
-Here i post random codes in many languages ranging from Java - Lua
+Here I post Hello World for many programming languages...
+If you know any I'd be more then glad to accept your Pull Request if its a language yet to be added!